rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 IMO, mindset and interest are very related terms.
 In this post I could almost use them interchangeably.
 IMO, it is all about interests rather then capabilities.

-Theorist primary interest is in the deductive reasoning.
+A theorist primary interest is in the deductive reasoning.
 This implies an interest in the deductive itself.
 Deductive reasoning is often called top-down reasoning (general knowledge comes first).
-Formal reasoning (the pinnacle of deductive) has a very strong attraction for some individuals and is a lot of stress and frustration for others.
+Formal reasoning (the pinnacle of deductive) has a very strong attraction for some individuals while being a lot of stress and frustration for others.
 Some programmers dive deep into FP and learn formal reasoning.
 Sometimes a mathematician (this was the case with me) makes a career conversion and becomes a developer.
 Interest in the deductive is rather rare.

 In contrast, pragmatist primary interest is in accomplishing tasks at hand.
 Pragmatists will experiment and go empirical to get there.
 “When the going gets tough, the tough get empirical.”
 Real world complexity is rarely fully amendable to formal reasoning, unfortunately "rarely" is often interpreted by empirical minds as "never" and the "fully" quantifier is ignored.